zd819/onairos-npm/README.md

 ### 1. Create a Developer Account

-Create a Developer account and retrieve your Onairos developer ID and access token
+Create a Developer account to access Onairos services.
+Register your domain to ensure secure API access.

 https://Onairos.uk/dev-board